sf-wdi-14/notes/lectures/week-6/_4_thursday/dawn/rails-models.md

 `rails generate migration AddAgeToUsers`

-Open newly created migration file and modify the `change` method.
+Open newly created migration file in db/migrate (the bottom one) and modify the `change` method.

 ```
   def change